 Cassandra Truth: The first time Dick tries to out himself to Mary as an alien was when he got sick for the first time and thought he was dying.
-He told her not to be alarmed if she found only a shivering purple tube in his place the next day.
-She took it as him being one of those melodramatic sick people (either that, or she thought he wasn't thinking clearly from the sick daze he was in).
+He tells her not to be alarmed if she finds only a shivering purple tube in his place the next day.
+She seems to take it as either melodrama or delirium.

 The next time, it's after they've been attending a sci-fi convention that she's really gotten into.
 She thinks he's gotten equally into it and awards him appropriately.

 Dick also revealed that he's an alien to the psychiatrist in "A Nightmare on Dick Street", but he just brushed it off as crazy talk.

 Out of options, the Solomons admitted they were aliens in "Dick and Taxes" to explain their whereabouts during the years before they landed on Earth.
 The IRS agent, however, believed this to be just another excuse: "Sorry folks, I've heard that one too."